Mondego/crawler4py/README.md

                Advantages of setting > 0: Fetch url waits for the buffer to become free when its full.
 If crawler crashes max of this size output is lost.
                Disadvantage of setting > 0: Slows down the crawling.

-Seeds : Initial set of urls to start crawling from
+IgnoreRobotRule : This ignores the rules at robot.txt.
+Be very careful with this.
+Only make it True with permission of the host/API pulling that does not need robot rules.

 Config Functions
 ==========
+GetSeeds [
+  params : None
+  Desc : Returns the first set of urls to start crawling from return : list(str) : list of urls ]

 HandleData [
   params : parsedData : parsedData = {"url" : "url", "text" : "text data from html", "html" : "raw html data"}
   Desc : Function to handle url data.
 Guaranteed to be Thread safe.
 Advisable to make this function light.
 Data can be massaged later.
 Storing data probably is more important